Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Numerical Experiments

-As an illustrative simulation, consider Fig.~\ref{fig_gmrf_1000}.
-In this scenario, we consider $N=1000$ sensor distributed uniformly at random over the area, each of which takes one measurement.
+To further illustrate this simulation, we revisit Fig.~\ref{fig_gmrf_1000} discussed in the introduction.
+More precisely, in this scenario, we consider $N=1000$ sensor distributed uniformly at random over the area, each of which takes one measurement.
 The measurement of each sensor is shown in Fig.~\ref{fig_sensor_measurements}.
 This realization of the GMRF process is then diffused through the graph to compute the graph shift average $\hbmu_{N}$ as in \eqref{eqn_graph_shift_unbiased}.
 The resulting value at each sensor is shown in Fig.~\ref{fig_sample_mean}.
 We can see how the output of the graph shift average is an accurate estimator of the true mean field of the GMRF process, which is shown in Fig.~\ref{fig_true_mean}.